Broken finger forces UW center Malik Dime to miss 4-5 weeks

 Dime, a 6-9 senior, is second in the Pac-12 with 39 blocks.
 He averages 2.6 per game.
 Dime also averages 4.9 rebounds, which is third among UW players, and 5.5 points.

-“It’s one of those situations where he would be in too much pain,” coach Lorenzo Romar said. :”He could probably injure someone else because he would have to be casted to play.
+“It’s one of those situations where he would be in too much pain,” coach Lorenzo Romar said.
+“He could probably injure someone else because he would have to be casted to play.
 A regular soft splint wouldn’t protect it.
 If there was a way around it, we would do it.
 Everything was explored.”

 Most Read Stories